American River Middle Fork near Auburn

 9.4

-Highway 49 bridge, last good take-out before Auburn Dam construction debris, including a diversion tunnel (1995), and Folsom reservoir.
+Highway 49 bridge, last good take-out before Auburn Dam construction site, and after many miles, Folsom reservoir.

 To reach take-out, take highway 49 south from Auburn and descend three miles to the river.
 Just before crossing the bridge, turn left onto Old Foresthill Road.
 This is an alternate take-out that simplifies your shuttle but requires a portage around Murderer's Bar Rapid.
 Continue about 1.5 mile to Mammoth Bar Road, turn right, and follow this dirt road about a mile to the river.